danielrmeyer/TypedPhysicsSimulations/README.md

 # Set-up

-You will need to get the Open Source Physics Framework build and add the jar to the project locally.
+You will need to get the Open Source Physics Framework built and add the jar to the project locally.
 With sbt, create a lib directory and add the jar there.
 To build the jar you currently need to use the Eclipse IDE to build and export a jar file from the OSP source code: https://github.com/OpenSourcePhysics